ece362-purdue/proton-labs/lab7-uart/README.md

     // character at a time to the UART until the length is reached.
 }
 ```

+Implementing these two system calls is how we implement a driver that links the C standard library functions to the UART peripheral.

 Once you've implemented these two, make sure STEP3 is uncommented at the top of the file.
 Then, look at the `main` function to see that, in an infinite loop, we call `getchar()`, and its result is immediately put into `putchar()`.
 Simply put - print out every character we receive from the UART.